New York's last three governors, all Democrats, left office amid scandal

 It’s been 15 years since a New York governor left office without a scandal – and just as long since a Republican has held the job.

-Former Gov. George Pataki, who unseated then-Gov. Mario Cuomo in 1995, served three terms left office at the end of 2006.
+Former Gov. George Pataki, who unseated then-Gov. Mario Cuomo in 1995, left office at the end of 2006.

 Gov. Eliot Spitzer, a former attorney general, defeated Republican candidate John Faso that year, then resigned in 2008 after a scandal involving a high-priced prostitution ring.